Business Ratios

 4) Performance Ratios – designed to reveal income statement performance.

-The ratios accepted as outstanding in one industry are not applicable to a different industry even one within the same sector.
+The ratios accepted as outstanding in one industry do not apply to a different industry, even one within the same sector.
 Utilizing ratios for comparisons is restricted to comparing companies within the same industry.
+Act on Knowledge.